 Don't drift from the original idea or purpose of your meeting.
 Stick to your agenda.
 But, remember to encourage new ideas and approaches from your attendees.

 Questions wake people up.
 They prompt new ideas.
 They show people new places, new ways of doing things. -Michael Marquardt

 Be approachable and ask questions.
-This would allow everyone to participate and also give open feedbacks.
-Questioning opens the door to creativity and gives a clearer result and understanding of the topics discussed.
-It encourages the discussion, arouses interest, maintains learning and helps summarize major points.
+This would allow everyone to participate and also give open feedback.
+Questioning opens the door to creativity and provides a more precise result and understanding of the topics discussed.
+It encourages discussion, arouses interest, maintains learning, and helps summarize significant points.

 Review the agreed actions and agreements and delegate specific tasks to the team members.
-Give specific deadlines to complete the given tasks.
-One of the major discouraging situations after a business meeting is not having a structured follow up.
+Give particular deadlines to complete the given tasks.
+One of the most common discouraging situations after a business meeting is not having a structured follow-up.
 Often best of the ideas generated in the meeting never get accomplished.
-Therefore, it is imperative to have a good follow up after the meeting to make it successful.
+Therefore, it is imperative to have a good follow-up after the meeting to make it successful.

-Evaluate and take feedbacks on how the meeting is received.
-Review on a regular basis if the meeting is achieving its purpose.
-If it does not then have open discussions to take immediate actions.
+Evaluate and take feedback on how the meeting is received.
+Review regularly if the session is achieving its purpose.
+Suppose it does not then have open discussions to take immediate actions.

-Effective business meetings are the ones which keep you engaged, provide you with the right information and give you a direction to achieve your goals and objectives.
-I hope the above-mentioned tips help you achieve that and make your business meetings more productive and successful.
+Effective business meetings are the ones that keep you engaged, provide you with the correct information, and give you a direction to achieve your goals and objectives.
+I hope the tips mentioned above help you achieve that and make your business meetings more productive and successful.

-Do comment below if you have some more effective tips or want to have a discussion on the same.
+Comment below if you have some more practical tips or want to discuss the same.